 First published on 05/11/2022, and last updated on 05/31/2022

 By The Borneo Project and Bruno Manser Fund (ICCA Consortium Member)

-(MIRI / SARAWAK / MALAYSIA) As the Malaysian Timber Certification Council (MTCC) attends the members’ meeting for the Programme for the Endorsement of Forest Certification (PEFC) International this week, a group of civil society organisations has sent a scathing letter (PDF File) to the MTCC, arguing that the body has failed to ensure its own standards.
+(MIRI / SARAWAK / MALAYSIA) As the Malaysian Timber Certification Council (MTCC) attends the members’ meeting for the Programme for the Endorsement of Forest Certification (PEFC) International this week, a group of civil society organizations has sent a scathing letter (PDF File) to the MTCC, arguing that the body has failed to ensure its own standards.

 The letter points to stalled complaints proceedings and the mishandling of a lawsuit against Sarawakian civil society organisation SAVE Rivers (Member, ICCA Consortium), which call into question the reputation of the MTCC and MTCS (Malaysian Timber Certification Scheme).
 The letter suggests the

 MTCC is urgently in need of reform to maintain its credibility.

 For several years Indigenous communities in Sarawak have been opposing logging concessions operated by timber giant Samling, which have been certified under MTCS.
 The communities attempted multiple times to engage in dialogue with the company and with the MTCC, and in May 2021 they filed an official complaint.
 Instead of engaging in a dialogue process recommended by the MTCC as part of the dispute resolution, Samling filed a defamation lawsuit against SAVE Rivers in June 2021.
 This lawsuit has effectively stalled all dialogue, while timber extraction continues under the MTCS label.
 The letter points out that this sets a worrying precedent: companies using pending litigation to avoid accountability could become a trend.